Keshavulu09/codepipeline-elasticbeanstack-linux/README.md

 # codepipeline-elasticbeanstack-linux
-simple project that deploy a frontend application on aws cloud using the services codepipeline, elastic beanstack and github
+simple project to create a pipeline that retrieved the application from Github and deployed it
+	to a Beanstalk environment